Team

 Gina Badlowski

-Gina, a third-year PhD student, is a budding marine ecologist interested in trophic food web dynamics across seagrass-reef ecosystems.
+Gina, a third-year Ph.D. candidate, is a budding marine ecologist interested in trophic food web dynamics across seagrass-reef ecosystems.
 Her work primarily occurs in south Florida, specifically in Biscayne Bay, Florida Bay, and the Florida Keys.
 She uses stable isotope analysis and metabarcoding tools to elucidate the energy flows and species interactions within seagrass-reef ecosystems, which provides insights into their trophic connectivity and responses to environmental changes.
 Gina received her bachelor’s degree in Marine and Environmental Biology and Policy and a minor in GIS from Monmouth University, where she first got involved in research evaluating the demographics and post-release movements of sharks captured in the recreational land-based surf fishery in the Dunton Lab.
 She went on to complete her master’s degree in Biological Sciences from the University of New Orleans in the Fish Morphology and Behavior Lab, where she completed her thesis entitled “Repeated boat noise exposure damages inner ear sensory hair cells and decreases hearing sensitivity in Atlantic Croaker (Micropogonias undulatus).”
 Gina loves fieldwork and helping out fellow students where she can, including making maps!
 She also takes pride in mentoring and is currently serving as FIU’s Marine Science Program’s Marine Biology Advisor for Undergraduates on top of mentoring multiple volunteers who help with the processing of her dissertation samples.

 email: gbadlows@fiu.edu